 1. Dreadlock Half Up Top Knot

-Are you thinking about going for a stylish and trendy look this holiday season?
+Are you thinking about going for a stylish and trendy appearance this holiday season?
 Look no further than the modern topknot and ever-popular half-up, half-down hairstyle.
-Perfect for any special occasion, this look will keep all eyes on you.
+Perfect for any special occasion, sport this dreadlock hairstyle if you want all eyes on you.
 Depending on the occasion, you can go formal or casual.

 2. Side-Swept Red Dreadlocks